 The Friends of Hemingfield Colliery began negotiations to save the site in 2013, and the purchase went through in 2014, since when the group have been dedicated to saving the remaining buildings.

 We remember the centenary of 31/12/1918 with gratitude for saving Hemingfield (and Westfield and Elsecar pumping sites) after their coal winning days were over.
-They secured Georgian and Victorian sites and structures which later generations have inherited, and – hopefully – can repair and conserve for the future.
+They secured Georgian and Victorian sites and structures which later generations have inherited, and – hopefully – with projects like our new National Lottery Heritage Fund supported Hemingfield’s Hidden History – we can repair and conserve for the future.
 Here’s to the next century for Hemingfield!